(All fields required)

 We have a number of ongoing projects and are always interested in discussing them further or integrating new lab members into these efforts.

-We primarily use this forward genetic approach to identify genes not previously known to be required in the development of the brain.
+We primarily use this forward genetic approach to identify genes not previously known to be required in development.
 We use the chemical mutagen ENU to create random mutations in the genome.
 We then breed potential mutations to homozygosity to create recessive developmental phenotypes.
 A combination of cutting-edge genomics and positional cloning is used to identify the mutated gene leading to the phenotypes.
-This turns out to be a relatively efficient tool for gene discovery in neurodevelopment. (see Stottmann et al., 2011; Stottmann and Beier 2010).
+This turns out to be a relatively efficient tool for gene discovery in development. (see Stottmann et al., 2011; Stottmann and Beier 2010).
 We continue to use ENU mutagenesis to create novel mutations and will increasingly employ transgenic lines to more specifically query various aspects of neuronal specification and migration.

 An ENU mutagenesis experiment designed to recover monogenic, recessive phenotypes.
 Half-shading indicates heterozygosity for a hypothetical ENU mutation and full-shading indicates homozygosity (modified from Stottmann et al., 2011, Genetics)

-Examples of the brain malformations we have recovered to date, both in whole mount and in a histological preparation (frontal sections).
+Examples of the brain and craniofacial malformations we have recovered to date, both in whole mount and in a histological preparation (frontal sections).

 The alien forebrain has significant patterning defects at E18.5 (modified from Stottmann et al., Dev Biol 2009)

 Emx1-Cre recombination pattern in the forebrain of the E13.5 embryo (eGFP Cre reporter).

 Alien mutant embryos have craniofacial malformations.